Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

 \subsubsection{P2P}

-Unlike Path Following, P2P policy's success degrades with the path length increase (Fig. \ref{fig:NumObsP2P}) and its success rate is not affected with the number of obstacles (Fig. \ref{fig:p2pSuccMo20}).
-At the same time the APF's behavior is similar to the path following case.
-This indicates that the the main source of failure of P2P policy is the inability to navigate among complex static obstacles rather than collision with moving obstacles.
-This is not surprising, as it is a behavior that it was not designed to do.
+P2P policy's success degrades with the goal distance increase (Fig. \ref{fig:NumObsP2P}) and its success rate is not affected with the number of obstacles (Fig. \ref{fig:p2pSuccMo20}).
+Hand tuned RL, APF's and DWA's performance degrade rapidly with goal distance as well, which indicates that the main P2P failure cause, regardless of its implementation, is the inability to navigate among complex static obstacles rather than collision with moving obstacles.
+This is not surprising, since local planners are not designed to avoid complex static obstacles.